 Define what you will do for people in a few interesting words.
 This can be the guiding star of your business.
 It will help you stay focused on the problem you want to solve without defining how you'll solve it.

 How will you make money?
 There are many different ways to generate revenue.
-It will help focus your efforts if you decide on one model that makes the most sense for your genealogy business.
-These three models are the most likely to succeed for a genealogy business.
+It can help focus your efforts if you decide on one model that makes the most sense for your genealogy business.
+Three models - fee for service, production, and subscription - are the most likely to position you for success for a genealogy business.

 The fee-for-service model is the most common for people with specialized skills and the most common in the world of genealogy.